ktoso/akka-http-mini-workshop/README.md

 Akka Streams and HTTP Workshop
 ==============================
+Delivered at:
-Made for Scala Exchange 2015 in London
+  - Scala Exchange 2015 in London
+  - Łódź Java User Group 2016